 How was the word interpreted in the time of Isaiah?

-This word is commonly used in Semitic literature to refer to both the planet of Venus and the goddess named Venus.
+This word is commonly used in Semitic literature to refer to both the planet of Venus and the goddess associated Venus.
 In ancient Arab regions it also became synonymous with the moon god.
 Venus was the brightest object in the morning sky.
 The term was synonymous with the phrase “morning star.”
 It should come as no surprise that it’s followed by “son of the morning/dawn.”
-Now, to understand how sure this is we can check the Greek Septuagint which translated the Hebrew into Greek almost 200 years before Jesus walked the earth.
+Now, further verify this translation we can check the Greek Septuagint which translated the Hebrew into Greek almost 200 years before Jesus walked the earth.

 The Greek translators used the word “ἑωσφόρος” to replace “הֵילֵ֣ל“.
 What does ἑωσφόρος mean?
 It’s a combination of two words.
 The first word is “Ἕως” which means “dawn”.
 The second part comes from “φέρω” which means “to carry/bring”.
 Thus, the early Greek translations would give it the rendering “bringer of the dawn” or “dawn bringer”.
-It’s clear that the Septuigint translators want the readers to know that the one who shines is related to the one who brings the morning (Venus).
+It’s clear that the Septuagint translators want the readers to know that the one who shines is related to the one who brings the morning (Venus).
 This was also obvious to the KJV translators who made note of it in the margin.
 (Image on the right in desktop view, above for mobile).

 The Greek was also a derivative form of another word, “Φωσφόρος” which means literally “Day-Star.” Φωσφόρος and ἑωσφόρος are virtually interchangeable words depending on the dialect of Greek.
 One can see that it’s only one letter different.
 Plato refers to ἑωσφόρος as the dawn bearing god.
 The same is true for others of the time.
 The title of light or dawn bringer was synonymous with various gods known as the Day Star.
 The specific god or goddess depended on your location and regional mythology.
 Essentially, any deity that was considered to the be “high” god, or master of the other gods, could be considered the day-star.
 The day-star was considered the brightest of the stars because it could be seen even during the daytime.
 Thus, polytheistic cultures would consider their highest astral deity to be the day-star.